 Find answers to the most common questions about the New York LLC Transparency Act and how NYLTA.com™ can help you stay compliant.

-The NYLTA, effective January 1, 2026, requires most limited liability companies (LLCs) formed or registered to do business in New York to disclose their beneficial ownership information to the New York Department of State (NYDOS).
+The New York LLC Transparency Act (NYLTA), effective January 1, 2026, requires all New York LLCs—including foreign LLCs registered to do business in the state—to file ownership information with the New York Department of State (NYDOS).

-All LLCs formed in New York or foreign LLCs registered to do business in the state must file a beneficial ownership disclosure, unless they qualify for one of the 23 exemptions listed under the federal Corporate Transparency Act (CTA).
+All LLCs formed in New York and foreign LLCs registered to do business in the state are required to comply with the New York LLC Transparency Act (NYLTA).

 A beneficial owner is any individual who either: